Daily Houserule tweets: December 2022

 Or, for a more interactive twist:

-• GM makes one of the two 1d rolls secretly.
+• The GM makes one of the two 1d rolls secretly.
 A player makes the other 1d roll, and the Scrounging roll, at the dungeon.

-• Knowing that info, but not the GM’s secret 1d roll, the players can bet on whether hauling scrap will be worthwhile.
+• Knowing the result of that 1d roll and the Scrounging roll, but not the result of the GM’s secret 1d roll, the players can bet on whether hauling scrap will be worthwhile.

-They also mean that a half ton of scrap will always have a value of at least $100 – at least, it will if the PCs don’t give up on the sale before finding a buyer.
+The ideas also mean that a half ton of scrap will always have a value of at least $100 – at least, it will if the PCs don’t give up on the sale before finding a buyer.

 307